Chord Distribution Analysis

 | Am7 -> D7 | Setup (Major Key) | 1 |

-Improvisation Focus: Altered Scale (Super Locrian) for the various dominant 7th chords.
+Improvisation Focus A Harmonic Minor and the Altered Scale (Super Locrian) over dominant 7b9 chords.